 I’m thrilled to be a part of the blog tour with HFVBT for the second of Collins Hemingway’s The Marriage of Miss Jane Austen novels.
 Today, I’m sharing my thoughts about Vol. I in anticipation of next week’s review of Vol. II!

 Be sure to check back for Vol. II’s review and to check out some of the other lovely book bloggers in the schedule at the bottom of this post.
-And be sure to visit our HFVBT tag for more fantastic historical fiction reads!

 The Marriage of Miss Jane Austen Vol. I